 Looking for more refreshing summer drinks to cool off with?
 Check some of our other favorite cocktails from the archives —

 - Sparkling mint meyer lemonade

 - Spicy paloma

 - Sherry berry cocktail

 3 Ingredient Cocktail: Spiked Brazilian Limeade

 - 4 large limes use fresh limes only

 - 3/4 cup sweetened condensed milk

-Chop up the juiced limes (skin and all) and add water, then blend in a blender for 10-15 seconds until most of the large chunks are gone.
+- Chop up the juiced limes (including the skin), add water and blend in a blender for 10-15 seconds until most of the large chunks are gone.

 Ashley Rose Conway